Compulsive buying disorder

 Compulsive buying disorder (CBD) is characterized by an obsession with shopping and buying behavior that causes adverse consequences.
-It "is experienced as a recurring, compelling and irresistible–uncontrollable urge, in acquiring goods that lack practical utility and very low cost resulting in excessive, expensive and time-consuming retail activity [that is] typically prompted by negative affectivity" and results in "gross social, personal and/or financial difficulties".
+It "is experienced as a recurring, compelling and irresistible–compulsive urge, in acquiring goods that lack practical utility and very low cost resulting in excessive, expensive and time-consuming retail activity [that is] typically prompted by negative affectivity" and results in "gross social, personal and/or financial difficulties".
 Most people with CBD meet the criteria for a personality disorder.
 Compulsive buying can also be found among people with Parkinson's disease or frontotemporal dementia.

-Compulsive buying-shopping disorder is classified by the ICD-11 among "other specified impulse control disorders".
+Compulsive buying–shopping disorder is classified by the ICD-11 among "other specified impulse control disorders".
 Several authors have considered compulsive shopping rather as a variety of dependence disorder.
 The DSM-5 did not include compulsive buying disorder in its chapter concerning substance-related and addictive disorders, since there is "still debate on whether other less recognized forms of impulsive behaviors, such as compulsive buying [...] can be conceptualized as addictions."